-The GGA is seeking to implement an annualized charge of up to \$1.93 per acre for all assessable parcels. .
+The GGA is seeking to implement an annualized charge of \$1.93 per acre for all assessable parcels.
+The projected budget is represented in 2019 dollars and includes an inflation factor indexed to the Consumer Price Index, Western Region, currently approximately 3%, for the subsequent four years.

 5.2.1.
-Property Fee Collection Compliance with Proposition 218
+Property Fee Collection